immutable2022/setupRaspberryPi/README.md

 https://www.geeksforgeeks.org/how-to-setup-and-use-anonsurf-on-kali-linux/

 Anonsurf works also on DietPi.
-The screenshots won't be exactly the same as in the above tutorial and you won't get at UI tool to monitor the status.
+What you get won't be exactly the same as in the screenshots of the above tutorial and you won't get at UI tool to monitor the status.
 But you get the command line giving you all that information.

 IMPORTANT: we have to get Anonsurf running right from boot so we don't have our IP address being leaked.
 For that edit the file: